 Doris is a senior physician at the Department of Dermatology and head of the Dermatopathology lab and Biobank.
 Her research is focussed on genetic and tumor micro-environmental factors of cutaneous squamous cell carcinomas and sarcomas that impact treatment outcome as well as resistance.
 This combined approach discovers new aspects of tumor evolution, predictive biomarkers and therapeutic target structures improving individual patient care.

-Undergraduate research fellow
+Graduate research fellow

 Carina is physician-scientist interested at combining genomics, transcriptomics and image analysis to understand the tumor microenvironment and cancer evolution.